aridityteam/ascorbic/README.md

 # AridityTeam.Ascorbic

-The main core platform library for The Aridity Team projects.
+The main platform core library for The Aridity Team projects.

 This library contains the core functionalities and abstractions that are shared across various projects within The Aridity Team ecosystem.
 It serves as the foundation for building applications and services that adhere to the team's standards and practices.

+We've made this library available for anyone to use in their projects, in hopes that it will be useful, and make things simple for them in the future.

+Contributions are always welcome, and it helps improve our other projects as well!
+To start contributing, you can read [CONTRIBUTING.md](https://github.com/aridityteam/ascorbic/blob/master/CONTRIBUTING.md) to help you getting started on your first contribution into project.

 ## Features